 Sandcel sand polishing filters: a guide for site assessors, builders, installers and architects.

-The Tricel Sandcel sand polishing filter is a tertiary treatment plant, designed to meet the Environmental Protection Agency (EPA) Code of Practice.
+Tricel Sandcel sand polishing filters are tertiary treatment plants, designed to meet the Environmental Protection Agency (EPA) Code of Practice.
 Constructed from a composite material known as Sheet Moulding Compound, SMC, which is a form of glass reinforced plastic, the Tricel Sandcel panels are both strong, durable, as well as chemical and impact resistant.
 GRP material will not rot not decay over time.

 Where should a sand polishing filter be used?

 You can use a sand polishing filter after a wastewater treatment plant (which is a secondary treatment unit, such as Tricel Novo) to further purify effluent depending on ground requirements.
 The Sandcel is described as a tertiary system, which can be applied following the tertiary system.

 Alternatively, you can also place a Sandcel after a septic tank, in such a case the sand polishing filter gets described as a secondary system.

 How does a Sandcel sand polishing filter work?

 The Sandcel consists of a series of pipework designed to distribute the effluent for treatment over stratified layers of certified sands according to the EPA Code of Practice.
 These filters can get installed above or below ground applications with all pipework accessible from a service pod.